verisimilitudinous/raptmap/README.md

 webpack -p
 ```

-# Defunct React-based UI
+# Upcoming React-based UI

-The initial UI was built around a full-screen map with [Leaflet](http://leafletjs.com/), [React](https://facebook.github.io/react/), and [Redux](http://redux.js.org/).
-The carcass can be viewed at [/map_test](https://raptmap.com/map_test).
-Related Javascript and JSX can be found in `app/assets/javascripts/map`.
+A modified UI is currently under construction and can be viewed at [/rich_subscriptions/new](https://raptmap.com/rich_subscriptions/new).
+Notable tools include [Leaflet](http://leafletjs.com/), [React](https://facebook.github.io/react/), and [Redux](http://redux.js.org/).
+Related Javascript and JSX can be found in `/app/assets/javascripts/map`.

-This was scrapped when it became clear that the full-screen map concept would not serve the goals of the service or its users.
-Still, we need a map somewhere, because the thing is called "Raptmap", right?
-The current plan is to integrate some of this work into the current UI, in ways that make more sense.

 # Major tasks ahead